hkarl/propgen/docsource/usage.rst

 When everything is setup correctly, doing an actual build is trivial:
 On a command line, go into the main project directory and type make!

+In case you are using the included Moinmoin wiki, you have a more direct option as well: This wiki has a preconfigured option "CreatePDF".
+Invoking this action triggers the makefile-based build process and an updated version of the final PDF file is attached to the main project Wiki page (along with a file logfile.txt that contains standard output and standard error of the build process).
+The example Wiki page TestProject has links to the corresponding attachments at the very top for easy access.
+(Change the attachment link to TestProject.pdf if you rename the main page.)